Read it in 8 Mins

 The ITIL® Framework has five sections which have evolved over time to reflect the needs of the business and the IT environment.
 Briefly, this evolution can be described as under:

 ITIL® V3, hence, comprises of five sections which cover all aspects of ITSM.
-These sections further include multiple processes which the organisations implement according to their needs.
+These sections further include multiple processes which the organizations implement according to their needs.

 These five sections cover the lifecycle of service in ITSM.
 We will discuss each section one by one to get a clear understanding of what each section contributes towards the lifecycle.